 You can define different SLA conditions based on custom fields.
 This will give users the flexibility to set multiple SLAs based on any ticket fields.
 You can set multiple trigger conditions and choose whether to match all or any of those conditions to trigger an SLA.

-You can also set different SLA for Incidents and Service Requests.
+You can also set different SLAs for Incidents and Service Requests.
 In case of Service Requests, you can also add multiple sub-conditions based on Service Item and Service Category and choose to match all or any of those conditions for an SLA to trigger.

 Remember - the order of your SLA policies is important.
 If you have multiple SLA policies, the first one with matching conditions will be applied to a ticket.